freenas/freenas-docs/userguide/tn_vcenter.rst

 Enter a name for the new datastore and the desired size.
-Datastore names can only contain alphanumeric characters and only the :literal:`-` and :literal:`.` symbols.
+Datastore names can only contain alphanumeric characters, :literal:`-`, and :literal:`.`.
 Enter the IP address of the %brand% system in the :guilabel:`Data Path IP` box.
 Select the desired :guilabel:`VMFS Version` from the drop-down.
 If a :guilabel:`Sparse Volume` is desired, check the box.